TheOdinProject/curriculum/react/class_components/class_based_components.md

       inputVal: "",
     };
   }
-  // Some more code goes here
+  // Some more beautiful code goes here

   render() {
     return (